kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 #.
 Dissolve 157.6 g of Tris-HCl powder in 500 to 700 mL of distilled water/Milli-Q water.
 #.
 Stir with a magnetic stirrer until all Tris-HCl powder dissolved.
 #.
-Adjust pH to 8.5 with NaOH.
+Adjust stock buffer to desired pH (e.g.: 6.8, 8.5, etc.) with NaOH or HCl.
 #.
 Top up volume to 1 L with distilled water/Milli-Q water.
 #.
 Filter with vacuum filter cup into a new 1 L bottle.
 #.
 Label the bottle.

-    * Label example: :code:`Tris-HCl pH 7.5, name initials, date prepared`
+    * Label example: :code:`Tris-HCl pH 8.5, name initials, date prepared`

 #.
 Seal the bottle with parafilm and store in 4 C.